OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

     ]
     #-------------------------------------------------------------------------------

-As a Virtualization driver, the vCenter driver accept a series of parameters that control their execution.
+As a Virtualization driver, the vCenter driver accepts a series of parameters that control its execution.
 The parameters allowed are:

 +----------------+-------------------------------------------------------------------+
 | parameter      | description                                                       |